14phin/alx-system_engineering-devops/0x00-shell_basics/README.md

-command that liat all files and directories, separated by commas ,
+a script that deletes all files in the current working directory that end with the character ~